mjiricka/subrip-combine/README.md

 ## Usage

 All the hard work is done by [pysrt](https://pypi.python.org/pypi/pysrt) module.
-So it needed to be installed:
+So it must be installed:

      sudo pip install pysrt